Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 where $2z_b$ represents approximately the width of the thick brane, and $z_{max}$ is set as $10z_b$.
 The lifetime $\tau$ of a resonant mode is $\tau\sim\Gamma^{-1}$, where $\Gamma=\delta m$ denotes the full width at half maximum of the resonant peak.
 The resonant modes can be solved from Eq. (\ref{KRSchro}) with numerical methods.
 Our calculations will utilize specific parameter sets: $t_1=25,t_2=0.3$; $t_1=20,t_2=0.4$; and $t_1=25,t_2=0.4$.

 For the given parameter sets, resonant KK modes consistently exist on the thick brane.
 The mass, width, and lifetime of all resonant KK modes are detailed in Table. \ref{tableRMVolKR}.
 It is evident that the number of the resonant KK modes increases with the values of parameters $t_1$ and $t_2$.
 Profiles of the corresponding relative probability, $P_{\text{KR}}$, are presented in Fig. \ref{FigResSpec-PKR}.
-Each peak in these figures represents a resonant KK mode, and the associated mass spectra, along with the effective potentials, are illustrated in the same figure.
+The associated mass spectra, along with the effective potentials, are illustrated in the same figure.
 In this depiction, the zero mode serves as the ground state (bound state), and all massive KK modes are resonant KK modes.
 The four resonant KK modes in the specific case of $t_1=25$ and $t_2=0.4$ are depicted in Fig. \ref{FigResKR}.
 Consequently, within the parameter range $0<t_2<b/4$, the zero mode for the KR field is localized on the brane, and the massive KK modes can be quasi-localized on the brane.

 In the case where $t_2=0.5=b/4$, the effective potential tends to the limit $\text{C}_{\text{KR}}$ when far away from the brane.
-Hence, a finite number of localized KK modes emerge.
+Hence, a finite number of localized KK modes exist.
 The profiles of the effective potential $V_{\text{KR}}(z)$ are depicted in Fig. \ref{figSpecPTKR} with parameters $t_1=2,4,6$, and $t_2=0.5$.
 As illustrated in the figure, the effective potentials exhibit a series of potential wells, with the depth of these potential wells increasing alongside the parameter $t_1$.
-The identification and characterization of the localized KK modes are achieved through numerical methods, and the corresponding mass spectra are presented below:
+The corresponding mass spectra of the localized KK modes are presented below:

 Analysis of these mass spectra reveals a finite number of the localized massive KK modes, with the number increasing as $t_1$ rises.
 Moreover, upon comparing the aforementioned mass spectra with the analogous mass spectra for the scalar field (\ref{SpecPTSca1},\ref{SpecPTSca2},\ref{SpecPTSca3}) and the $U(1)$ gauge vector field (\ref{SpecPTVec1},\ref{SpecPTVec2},\ref{SpecPTVec3}), it is evident that when $t_2=b/4$, the number of the localized KK modes for $q-$form field increases with the index $q$.